awslabs/data-on-eks/website/docs/blueprints/amazon-emr-on-eks/emr-eks-karpenter.md

 ## Run Sample Spark job

 The pattern shows how to run spark jobs in a multi-tenant EKS cluster.
 The examples showcases two data teams using namespaces `emr-data-team-a` and `emr-data-team-b` mapped to their EMR virtual clusters.
-You can use different Karpenter provisioners for each team so that they can submit jobs that are unique to their workload.
+You can use different Karpenter Nodepools for each team so that they can submit jobs that are unique to their workload.
 Teams can also use different storage requirements to run their Spark jobs.
-For example, you can use compute optimized provisioner that has `taints` and specify `tolerations` using pod templates so that you can run spark on compute optimized EC2 instances.
+For example, you can use compute optimized Nodepool that has `taints` and specify `tolerations` using pod templates so that you can run spark on compute optimized EC2 instances.
 In terms of storage, you can decide whether to use [EC2 instance-store](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html) or [EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html) or [FSx for lustre](https://docs.aws.amazon.com/fsx/latest/LustreGuide/what-is.html) volumes for data processing.
 The default storage that is used in these examples is EC2 instance store because of performance benefit

-- `spark-compute-optimized` provisioner to run spark jobs on `c5d` instances.
+- `spark-compute-optimized` Nodepool to run spark jobs on `c5d` instances.
-- `spark-memory-optimized` provisioner to run spark jobs on `r5d` instances.
+- `spark-memory-optimized` Nodepool to run spark jobs on `r5d` instances.
-- `spark-graviton-memory-optimized` provisioner to run spark jobs on `r6gd` Graviton instances(`ARM64`).
+- `spark-graviton-memory-optimized` Nodepool to run spark jobs on `r6gd` Graviton instances(`ARM64`).

 <Tabs>
 <TabItem value="spark-compute-optimized" lebal="spark-compute-optimized"default>

-In this tutorial, you will use Karpenter provisioner that uses compute optimized instances.
+In this tutorial, you will use Karpenter Nodepool that uses compute optimized instances.
 This template leverages the Karpenter AWSNodeTemplates.

 <details>
-<summary> To view Karpenter provisioner for compute optimized instances, Click to toggle content!</summary>
+<summary> To view Karpenter Nodepool for compute optimized instances, Click to toggle content!</summary>

-<CodeBlock language="yaml">{SparkComputeOptimizedProvisioner}</CodeBlock>
+<CodeBlock language="yaml">{SparkComputeOptimizedNodepool}</CodeBlock>
 </details>

-To run Spark Jobs that can use this provisioner, you need to submit your jobs by adding `tolerations` to your pod templates
+To run Spark Jobs that can use this Nodepool, you need to submit your jobs by adding `tolerations` to your pod templates

 For example,